BZoennchen/ct-book/_sources/chapters/01/2-learn-how-to-think.md

 # Denken lernen?

->I thin everybody should learn how to program a computer, because it teaches you how to think.
+>I think everybody should learn how to program a computer, because it teaches you how to think.
 So I view computer science as a liberal art.
 It should be something everybode learns. -- Steve Jobs

 Es mag für Sie ein wenig vermessen klingen, dass Sie in diesem Kurs das "richtige" Denken lernen sollen.
 Sollten Sie das nicht bereits beherrschen?